 These animated, cartoon videos take Leo and Layla through time and distance to have conversations, usually with influential people, to learn about important ideas and events.
 For instance, they visit with the late Aleksandr Solzhenitsyn to learn the importance of freedom of speech.
 These videos run about ten minutes each.
-The animation is limited, and the conversations convey quite a bit of information.
+The amount of animation is limited compared to most other animated cartoons and stories.
+The conversations between characters are the main point, and they convey quite a bit of information.
 The level of information in some of them makes these videos useful for students beyond the target audience of grades three through five.
-They sometimes oversimplify complicated topics, but they are useful for introducing topics to a younger audience.
+They sometimes oversimplify complicated topics, but they are still useful for introducing topics to a younger audience.

 Otto’s Tales are for younger children, probably about kindergarten through third grade.
 In these videos, someone reads aloud one of the Otto’s Tales books that teach children positive values and virtues along with patriotism.
 Some of the stories are retellings of classic stories, and some are presented in rhyme.
 The videos use illustrations from the books along with some animation.
 Examples of just a few of the many titles in this series are:

-Marshall the Courthouse Mouse (how the Supreme Court works)
+- Marshall the Courthouse Mouse (how the U.S. Supreme Court works)

-10 Steps to Freedom (how American came to be known as “the land of the free”)
+- 10 Steps to Freedom (how the United States came to be known as “the land of the free”)

-Craftory is a series of hosted by Jill to celebrate American holidays and values by making craft projects.
-In American Flag Cork Board, Jill shows how to make a flag on a white cork board.
-In Apple Pie, Jill shows how to make an apple pie baked in a microwave oven, while discussing why apple pie is considered the quintessential American dish.
+Craftory is a series of videos hosted by Jill Simonian to celebrate American holidays and values by making craft or food projects.
+For example, in American Flag Cork Board, Jill shows how to make a flag on a white corkboard.
+In Apple Pie, Jill shows how to make an apple pie baked in a microwave oven while discussing why apple pie is considered the quintessential American dish.
 In Thankful Jar, Jill shows how to make a Thanksgiving jar while sharing the story of the Pilgrims and the first Thanksgiving.
-In Ship in a Jar, Jill tells about Christopher Columbus while viewers make a simple model of ship in a jar.
+In Ship in a Jar, Jill tells about Christopher Columbus while viewers make a simple model of a ship in a jar.
 Some of the craft projects will be more practical to do than others, but the videos convey plenty of history even if you don’t actually do the crafts.

 These videos are supposed to be for children, but adults will need to be heavily involved in most of the projects.
 The videos run fewer than ten minutes each, so you will need to pause them if you are trying to do the projects along with Jill.